 First, Brightcove’s industry-leading video transcoding technology is a crucial feature for Condé Nast’s multi-channel distribution.
 Condé Nast Japan can upload a video onto the platform, and Brightcove generates multiple renditions for optimal playback across any device and distribution channel, regardless of resolution or connection speed.
 For two brands that attract a majority of their traffic from mobile devices, Vogue and GQ Japan can rely on Brightcove’s technology to deliver exceptional viewing quality, every time.

 “In Japan, mobile is very important.
-It constitutes 80 percent of traffic to GQ Japan alone,” says Fujishiro.
+It constitutes the majority of traffic to GQ Japan alone,” says Fujishiro.
 “So we’re very much focused on the mobile user experience.”

 Second, the video platform supports integrated solutions, like Brightcove Social.
 The social module makes it easy to publish video across various social networks, including Facebook, Twitter, and YouTube, all from a single location.
 Both Vogue and GQ Japan boast highly active social viewership on Facebook and Line, so Brightcove Social allows Condé Nast Japan to quickly and seamlessly distribute optimized content for those two channels.